Aerial view of Toronto showing green ravines cutting through urban neighborhoods

 Mississauga's lakefront village has serious small-town charm.
 Ride out, grab fish and chips by the harbour, and ride back.
 The perfect half-day plan.

-📍 ~40 min from downtown
+📍 ~1-2 hrs from downtown

-Rolling countryside pathModerate
+Rolling countryside pathHard

 Oakville

 A proper day-long adventure.
-The ride mixes suburban paths with lakeside stretches, and the downtown Oakville harbour is a genuinely lovely turnaround point.
+The ride mixes suburban paths with lakeside stretches, and the downtown Oakville harbour is a lovely turnaround point.

-📍 ~50 min from downtown
+📍 ~2-3 hrs from downtown

 Green trail beside farmlandModerate

-25 km·Mixed·Spring–Fall
+50 km·Mixed·Spring–Fall

 Pickering

 East of the city, things open up fast.
-The Waterfront Trail here has real breathing room — marshes, meadows, and hardly anyone around.
+The Waterfront Trail here has real breathing room.
+Marshes, meadows, and hardly anyone around.

-📍 ~45 min from downtown
+📍 ~2-3 hrs from downtown

-22 km·Paved·Year-round
+15 km·Paved·Year-round

 Yonge Street Ride